 Kaitlyn Sage Patterson grew up with her nose in a book outside the Great Smoky Mountains National Park.
 She now lives in Memphis with a long dog, a fluff dog, and her husband.
 The Diminished was published by HarlequinTEEN in April 2018, followed by its sequel in 2019.

 Memphis native Marco Pavé sits at the intersection of hip-hop, arts communities, technology, and local activism, harnessing the power of music to transform his city.
-He is Project Pat meets KRS-One, spitting an urban country consciousness with a confidence that could only emerge from coming of age as a Muslim Millennial in North Memphis.
-As the leader of Radio Rahim Music, Marco is committed to his community as well as his music.
-He uses his music as a pathway to build partnerships and influence how organizations engage with Memphis communities through art.
-Memphis’ robust arts community is poised to empower diverse community members to identify local issues and develop ongoing solutions.
-He has partnered with Memphis grassroots organizations, government officials, schools and universities, activists, and local entrepreneurs on various projects that have transformed how the city of Memphis tackles such issues as literacy and economic development.
+Founder of Radio Rahim Music, Marco is committed to his community as well as his music, using his music as a pathway to build partnerships and influence how organizations engage with Memphis communities through art.

 Ashanté M. Reese

 Ashanté M. Reese is an ethnographer who researches and writes about blackness and space in the context of the food system.
 Her book, Between a Corner Store and a Safeway: Race, Self-Reliance, and Food Access in the Nation's Capital, will be published by the University of North Carolina Press in early 2019.